 To get a better image of your heart, your doctor may recommend a TEE.
 Medications are given through the IV to put you to sleep as a sound wave wand, positioned on the end of a thin tube, is passed down your throat into your esophagus.
 The heart structures are then viewed through the thin wall of the esophagus.
 This is not a painful procedure because you are asleep during the test.

-A stress test shows if you have symptoms of heart valve disease when your heart is working hard.
-It helps your doctor assess how severe your disease might be.
+A stress test shows if you have symptoms of heart valve disease when your heart is working hard and it helps your doctor assess how severe your disease might be.
 Stress tests involve either exercising or taking medication to make your heart beat fast while images are taken of it.

 Your doctor may recommend cardiac catheterization if he or she continues to have questions after seeing your echocardiogram results.
-Cardiac catheterization can help assess if your symptoms are due to a valve problem or if they relate to a blockage in your artery—an indication of coronary artery disease (CAD).
+Cardiac catheterization can help assess if your symptoms are due to a valve problem or if they relate to a blockage in your artery.
 Ultimately, the catheterization provides detailed information that enables your doctor to develop the best plan for treating your condition.

 Why Continous Testing Is Needed with Heart Valve Problems